hyperledger-archives/fabric/docs/tech/application-ACL.md

     bytes payload;
     bytes metadata;

     ...
 }
 ```

-Another way to achieve this is to have the payload containing the metadata itself.
+Another way to achieve this is to have the payload contain the metadata itself.

 ### Validators

-To assist chaincode execution, the validators provide the chaincode additional information, like the metadata and the binding.
+To assist chaincode execution, the validators provide the chaincode additional information, such as the metadata and the binding.

 ## Application-level access control

 ### Deploy Transaction

-Alice has full control on the deployment transaction's metadata.
+Alice has full control over the deployment transaction's metadata.
 In particular, the metadata can be used to store a list of ACLs (one per function), or a list of roles.
-To define each of these lists/roles, Alice can use any TCerts/ECerts of the users who have been assigned
+To define each of these lists/roles, Alice can use any TCerts/ECerts of the users who have been
-that privilege or role.
+granted that (access control) privilege or have been assigned that role.
 The latter is done offline.

-Now, Alice requires that to invoke the *hello* function, a certain message *M* has to be authenticated by an authorized invoker (Bob, in our case).
+Now, Alice requires that in order to invoke the *hello* function, a certain message *M* has to be authenticated by an authorized invoker (Bob, in our case).
 We distinguish the following two cases:

 1. *M* is one of the chaincode's function arguments;